Lawi-Mwaura/Bank-of-FlatIron/README.md

 #BANK-OF-FLATIRON

-1. src/: This directory contains all the React components and CSS files used in the application.
+1. src/: This directory contains all the React components used in the application.

-2. App.jsx: The main component that renders the TransactionForm, SearchBar, and Transaction Table.
+2. App.jsx: The main component that renders the Bank of FlatIron

 3. TransactionForm.jsx: Component for adding new transactions.

 4. SearchBar.jsx: Component for filtering transactions based on description.

-5. styles.css: CSS file for custom styles.
+5. TransactionTable.jsx: component for creating the table.

-6. index.css: Default CSS file created by React.
+6. BankApp.jsx: component for hosting all the functions for transactions, search, table.

 # Dependencies
 The FlatIron project uses the following dependencies:

 1. react: JavaScript library for building user interfaces.

-2. axios: Promise-based HTTP client for making API requests.
+2. NPM : Node packet manager used for executing Javascript code outside a browser.

 3. react-table: A library for creating tables in React.